How to Get Rid of Poison Ivy and Poison Oak Rash

 If you know you've had contact with poison ivy or oak treat immediately.
 Rinse off with cold water, whether it be from a hose, ocean, stream or lake.
 If rinsed off soon enough, you may be able to get the oil off of your skin to prevent rash and further spreading.
 If available, proceed to wash off the area with soap and rubbing alcohol.
 At the same time, clean everything else that may have been in contact with the oil - electronics, clothes, hair, etc.

 Continue to wash the affected area for up to 15 minutes with the coldest water you can.
 Cold water closes the pores and prevents the spread of the rash.
 Going along with this idea, cover the area with an ice pack after washing.

 #3 Don't Scratch

 It is of utmost importance that you do not scratch the itchy rash.
 As much as you may want to, scratching irritates the blisters and spreads the oil.
 There are several methods to treating the itch.
-The first is applying a topical cream after the rash turns itchy, these include hydrocortisone or calamine lotion.
+The first is applying a topical cream after the rash turns itchy, these include or hydrocortisone.
 Taking antihistamines can also help as poison ivy causes an allergic reaction upon contact.
-Antihistamines provide temporary relief and if taken before bed, can help you get a better nights sleep.
+Antihistamines provide temporary relief and if taken before bed, can help you get a better nights sleep. calamine lotion

 #4 Home Remedies for the Itch